peterthenelson/fiolin/DESIGN.md

 ## Motivation and Overview

-TODO: Insert a pair of opposing quotes about the magic of programming and how users are morons who need to be protected from themselves.

 Personal computing has turned out differently than I imagined.
 We all carry around pocket sized super-computers 100 million times more powerful than the Apple IIɢꜱ I played Oregon Trail on as a child.
 A million books or two years of